bevy-cheatbook/bevy-cheatbook/src/contributing.md

 Avoid long lines of code, to keep it readable on small screens.

 Use reasonable formatting that does not deviate much from the common conventions used by the Rust language community.
-I don't enforce it strictly;
-there is no need to use `rustfmt`.
 If deviating from those standards allows for the code to be presented better in the context of the book, then doing so is preferable.

+Please do *not* use `rustfmt`.
+Code should be manually formatted for best presentation in the book.

 ### Text Style